Cellar Dweller

-Cellar Dweller is a 1988 American monster horror film about a comic book artist who unleashes a demon after drawing it.
+Cellar Dweller is a 1988 American-Italian monster horror film about a comic book artist who unleashes a demon after drawing it.
 It was directed by John Carl Buechler, written by Don Mancini (credited as Kit Du Bois), and stars Debrah Farentino and Brian Robbins.
+As of 2024, this is the only film not in the Child's Play series that was written by Mancini.

 Plot

-Colin Childress (Jeffrey Combs), a highly successful comic book artist who gains inspiration from a mystical book of horrific drawings, inadvertently summons an evil spirit into his basement studio.
-Decades later, his house has become a small art institute run by the stern Mrs. Briggs (Yvonne De Carlo).
-One night, comely student Whitney Taylor (Debrah Farentino) goes rooting around the sealed boxes in the cellar and releases the supernatural forces trapped there.
+Colin Childress, a highly successful comic book artist who gains inspiration from a mystical book of horrific drawings, inadvertently summons an evil spirit into his basement studio.
+Decades later, his house has become a small art institute run by the stern Mrs. Briggs.
+One night, comely student Whitney Taylor goes rooting around the sealed boxes in the cellar and releases the supernatural forces trapped there.